“7. Melchizedek Priesthood,” Handbook 2: Administering the Church (2019)

 When youth are assigned to a companion who is not a parent, leaders should confirm that parents do not object to the assignment.

 Elders quorum leaders in young single adult wards recommend to the bishop ministering brothers for each member in the ward.
 Single members who live together as roommates may have the same ministering brothers.
 However, ministering brothers should focus on serving the individuals and should report on each person separately.

 With approval from the mission president, leaders may consider asking full-time missionaries to help with ministering on a limited basis.
 The mission president communicates this approval to the stake president, who informs bishops.
 When such approval is given, full-time missionaries are assigned primarily to visit new members, part-member families, and less-active members.

-Members of the elders quorum presidency hold interviews with ministering brothers (including teachers and priests) at least once each quarter.
+Members of the elders quorum presidency hold interviews with companionships of ministering brothers (including teachers and priests, as circumstances are appropriate) at least once each quarter.
 Interviews may be held throughout the quarter and need not be long to be effective.

 Preferably, these interviews are held in person and with both members of the companionship.
 A married couple assigned to minister together can meet with elders quorum leaders, Relief Society leaders, or both.